 Examples of hate crimes:

-- Destruction/Damage/Vandalism of Property incident characterized by Religious bias: The office of the Arab-American Student Center on the third floor of the campus student union contains both Arabic and English writing on the outside of the door.
+- Destruction/Damage/Vandalism of Property incident characterized by Religious bias: The on-campus office of the Arab-American Student Center contains both Arabic and English writing on the outside of the door.
 One night the office is vandalized, with Islamophobic threats and disparaging anti-Arab messages written in permanent marker on the door.